How to Make Money on Twitch

 So you’ve gone and setup your alerts via Streamlabs or Streamelements, and you think you are all set.
-People hear unique sounds to your stream when someone donates or subscribes to you.
+People hear unique sounds on your stream when someone donates to you on Twitch or subscribes.
 Although this is absolutely vital to your stream, there are ways you can turn simple sounds into Interaction for Money.

 A lot of streamers have been catching on to the idea of using different alert sounds for different interactions with their stream.
 Whether it’s setting simple “One Song Fits All” sounds, you can amp this up by creating alert variations based on the stream.